Leonard2310/LibrAI/README.md

 Simply import an EPUB, and the app will guide you through an enchanting reading experience.
 Keep an eye out for special challenges that will reward you with exclusive collectibles!

 ## Contributions
-We welcome contributions to **LibrarAI**.
+We welcome contributions to **LibrAI**.
 If you have suggestions or want to contribute code, please feel free to make a pull request or open an issue.

 ## Project Description
 (Work in Porgress)